itsprinceinsane/itsprinceinsane/README.md

-- 👋 Hi, I’m @itsprinceinsane
+- 👋 Hi, I’m @itsprinceinsane - web developer.
 - 👀 I’m interested in coding, trading and chilling...
-- 🌱 I’m currently learning web developing
+- 🌱 I’m a tech enthusiast.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...https://www.linkedin.com/in/prince-chhavaniya-3629b1219/
+- 📫 How to reach me ...www.linkedin.com/in/prince-chhavaniya

 <!---
 itsprinceinsane/itsprinceinsane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.